UK lawmaker stabbed to death while meeting with constituents

 Carrie Johnson, wife of Prime Minister Boris Johnson, wrote on Twitter: “Absolutely devastating news about Sir David Amess.
 He was hugely kind and good.
 An enormous animal lover and a true gent.
 This is so completely unjust.
 Thoughts are with his wife and their children.”

-Violence against British politicians is rare, but concerns have grown in recent years about the increasingly bitter polarization in politics.
-In June 2016 Labour Party lawmaker Jo Cox was fatally stabbed and shot in her northern England constituency.
+Violence against British politicians is rare, but concerns have grown in recent years about the increasingly bitter polarization of the country's politics.
+In June 2016, a week before the country's divisive Brexit referendum, Cox, a Labour Party lawmaker, was fatally stabbed and shot in her northern England constituency.
 A far-right extremist was convicted of her murder.

-Cox's widower, Brendan Cox, tweeted that “Attacking our elected representatives is an attack on democracy itself.
+Cox's widower, Brendan Cox, tweeted Friday: “Attacking our elected representatives is an attack on democracy itself.
 There is no excuse, no justification.
 It is as cowardly as it gets.”

 British lawmakers are protected by armed police when they are inside Parliament, and security there was tightened after an attacker inspired by the Islamic State group fatally stabbed a police officer at the gates in 2017.